-Anxy is a beautifully-designed magazine about our inner worlds—the ones we often refuse to share, the personal struggles, the fears that fool us into believing that the rest of the world is normal and we’re not.
+Anxy is an award-winning magazine about our inner worlds—the ones we often refuse to share, the personal struggles, the fears that fool us into believing that the rest of the world is normal and we’re not.

-As Anxy's senior editor, I assign and edit reported features, essays, and opeds; build the magazine's network of contributors; fact-check and proof final copy.
-I also help produce live pop-up Anxy storytelling events for audiences of 60-100 people at SF venues (like The Battery).
-Below, I've shared a few of the stories I've commissioned and edited for Anxy.
+As Anxy's Senior Editor, I assign and edit reported features, essays, and op-eds.
+I help grow the magazine's network of contributors and assist with fact-checking and proofing final copy.
+Occasionally, I help produce live pop-up Anxy storytelling events for audiences of 60-100 people at SF venues (like The Battery).

 The Manic Mirage by Amanda Rosenberg